Campbell Magnay

 Campbell Magnay (born 10 November 1996) is an Australian rugby union player who currently plays as a centre for the Suntory Sungoliath in the Japan Top Rugby competition.
 He also represented Queensland Country in the inaugural National Rugby Championship.

 Career

 After representing Queensland and Australia at schoolboy level, Magnay was picked up by Queensland club side GPS upon completing his studies at St Joseph's College, Nudgee.
 His performances in the Queensland Premier Rugby competition brought him to the attention of the newly formed Queensland Country NRC side and he became the youngest player contracted to either of the two Queensland NRC squads.
 Such was his impact in the 6 games he played for Country in 2014, he was handed a Super Rugby contract while aged only 17 by the Brisbane-based Reds ahead of the 2015 Super Rugby season.

 Personal life

 Magnay currently studies a Bachelor of Commerce at Deakin University.
+His younger brother, Will, is a basketball player.